ttu/ruuvitag-sensor/README.md

 print(datas['CC:2C:6A:1E:59:3D'])
 ```

+__NOTE:__ This method shouldn't be used for a long duration with short timeout. `get_data_for_sensors` will start and stop a new BLE scanning process with every method call.
+For a long running processes it is recommended to use `get_datas`-method with a callback.

 ##### RuuviTagReactive

 Reactive wrapper and background process for RuuviTagSensor get_datas.
 Optional MAC address list can be passed on initializer and execution can be stopped with stop function.